NovaSquirrel/HexQuest/README.md

  * Multi-person pages are not implemented yet, and they probably just go to the server tab.
  * Only one MUCK connection and character is supported at a time.
- * Receiving text on a zombie will trigger whatever notifications that receiving a query triggers.

 ## A MUCK tutorial for IRC users
 [NovaSquirrel's MUCK tutorial, using HexChat](http://wiki.novasquirrel.com/MUCK%20tutorial).